 The historical account (that can be found in the Wi.Mu museum in Barolo) of the wine load rolling onto the cobblestone roads of Turin is impressive, especially the description of the sound of the payload echoing on the then empty, quiet streets lined with arcades.
 For someone like me who knows the center of Turin and the route that goes from the Barolo wine region to the capital of the Reign of Savoy, this is a vivid vision.

-And that is how in the Court of Turin the Barolo was known as “Wine of Kings, King of Wines.”
+And that is how in the Court of Turin Barolo came to be known as “Wine of Kings, King of Wines.”

 It did not take long before Carlo Alberto of Savoy took an interest in the wines produced in the region of the Barolo.
 And so he bought the property of Verduno and Pollenzo and commissioned the care of the vineyards to General Staglieno, an oenologist who admired the French style.
 But I have to stop here because this is where the second story takes over.